-Overall, during the last year out of 33 indicators, 18 achieved the year-end target, with 15 indicators not achieving their year-end target.
+Overall, during the last year out of 25 indicators, 15 achieved the year-end target, with 9 indicators not achieving their year-end target and 1 indicator having no data available due to the NHS retiring the monitoring of the measure.

 Deliver economic growth that works for all Measure Lower is Better / Higher is Better Target Target Achieved?
-Cleanliness of the city - Percentage of streets that fall below standard for litter Lower 6% Yes Percentage of Domestic Waste Recycled Higher 50% No Number of in-person visits to Libraries Higher 940,000 (10% tolerance) No Number of on-line visits to Libraries Higher 149,000 (10% tolerance) Yes Visitor numbers to the council's cultural facilities (Heritage, Leisure, City Hall and New Theatre) Higher 2,160,000 (10% tolerance) No Employment infrastructure - office / industrial / warehousing jobs granted planning permission Higher 300 pa Yes Enterprises receiving support through ERDF programmes (12hrs of support or £1000 grant awarded) Higher 400 pa Yes Employment enablement - No. of jobs created / safeguarded through the conversion of New / Established Inward Investment projects Higher 400 pa Yes Commercial Property Estate - Percentage of units vacant Lower 5% Yes Combined Not in Education, Employment or Training, and Not Known Lower Within 1% of national average Yes
+Cleanliness of the city - Percentage of streets that fall below standard for litter Lower 6% Yes Percentage of Domestic Waste Recycled Higher 50% No Number of in-person visits to Libraries Higher 940,000 (10% tolerance) No Number of on-line visits to Libraries Higher 149,000 (10% tolerance) Yes Visitor numbers to the Council's cultural facilities (Heritage, Leisure, City Hall and New Theatre) Higher 2,160,000 (10% tolerance) Yes Employment infrastructure - office / industrial / warehousing jobs granted planning permission Higher 300 pa Yes Enterprises receiving support through programmes including UKSPF (support to improve performance or grant support) Higher 400 pa No Employment enablement - No. of jobs created / safeguarded through the conversion of New / Established Inward Investment projects Higher 400 pa Yes